JulianOzelRose/TRIII-SaveEdit/README.md

 Aside from the level name and save number, the save file offsets differ on every level.
 The offsets for small medipack and large medipack are 1 byte away.
 Flares is 2 bytes away from large medipack, and the weapons config number is 4 bytes away from flares.
 Next to the weapons config number is the harpoon gun offset.
-The first ammo offset listed on each table is the primary ammo offset, and the next one is the secondary offset.
+The first ammo offset listed on each table is the primary ammo offset, and the next one is the secondary base offset.

 #### Jungle ####
 | **Variable**            | **File offset**   |